The Language CV is a tool students can use to present their language

 attachment of your resume.
 With your Language CV you can demonstrate

 not only your language skills, but also your international competence,

 interest in languages and desire to use languages in further studies and

 the world of work.

 All your language skills

-- Knowledge of different languages (assessed on the CEFR scale)
+- assess your knowledge of different languages in accordance with the CEFR

-While waiting for the tool, we recommend using the following types of templates for your Language CV.
+Before the national tool is published, we recommend using the following types of templates for your Language CV.
 For example, a language resume might look like this: